klezmer-archive/klezmer-archive-blog/content/posts/between-two-worlds-modes-in-motl-reyder’s-notebook-from-the-kiselgof-makonovetsky-digital-manuscript-project.md

 In thinking about modes in this repertoire, I am thinking not only about pitch collections and central pitches or "tonics," which can be represented in scales.
 I am thinking also about characteristic melodic figures, chromatic alterations, cadences, and modulation pathways—i.e., moves between related modes.
 (Harold Powers outlines this broader definition in a classic article; see Powers et al. 2001, I.3.)
 The modes thus include things that klezmer musicians know intuitively from experience, the patterns that are part of muscle memory because they occur throughout the repertoire.
 And exploring the modes is important for understanding the melodic language of klezmer music and Ashkenazic expressive culture more broadly.

 I will assume a basic understanding of four modes: (1) freygish or ahava rabboh, (2) misheberakh or altered Dorian, also referred to in some sources as the raised fourth mode, (3) minor or mogen ovos, and (4) major or adonoy molokh.
-The minor and major modes at times overlap with those of Western European tonality and at times differ, reflecting more of the modal characteristics of traditional nusach and cantorial repertoire.1
+The minor and major modes at times overlap with those of Western European tonality and at times differ, reflecting more of the modal characteristics of traditional nusach and cantorial repertoire. [^1]

 # Overview of Modes and Genres in Motl Reyder's Notebook